-Suppose that the user has made a mistake by writing a symbol in the place of another.
+In this strategy, suppose that the user has made a mistake by writing a symbol in the place of another.
 To test this hypothesis, the current symbol is replaced, in turn, by each lookahead symbols, and they are tested as in the case of insertion.
-For example, the syntactic analyser of the program in Figure 3 produces the following error messages corresponding to the error recovery for this strategy.
+For instance, the syntactic analyser of the program in Figure 3 produces the following error messages corresponding to the error recovery for this strategy.